Why is recycling provision so variable across the UK?

 To collect the material accepted in co-mingled schemes individually, kerbside collection lorries would need to be highly compartmentalised.
 Co-mingled kerbside collections reduce the number of trips householders make to recycling centres.
 Both factors make co-mingled collections more energy-efficient.

 Costs increase as more collection and separation is required for the recovery process.
 Furthermore, co-mingled waste leads to an increased risk of contamination.
 Different types of material are in contact with each other, and a single kerbside box may result in householders being less attentive when sorting recyclate.
 The recycling box becomes more of a second dustbin, with hygiene and cross-contamination both issues to be considered.

 A good compromise is the dual bag method adopted by several local authorities.
-Powys County Council, for example, provide households with two bags – a red one for plastics and metal, a black one for paper, card and textiles.
+Some councils provide households with two bags – a red one for plastics and metal, a black one for paper, card and textiles.
 Partial separation makes the process more efficient for the council, without placing a burden on householders.

 How can I improve the way I recycle?

 To reduce contamination and improve recycling efficiency, wash and squash!